 I was laid off from work.
 Now what?

 Have you ever been laid off from work?
+I have.
 Do you recall how it made you feel?
 Maybe you’ve been laid off more than once and you’ve chalked it up as just a part of life that you’ve become accustomed to.
 Maybe you’re a contractor and do contract work from time-to-time and you’ve never been able to ground yourself into some level of consistent employment.
 If you’ve experienced a lay-off or have found yourself doing intermittent work, I can now say that I know what it feels like.

 In 2016 I was laid off from my place of employment and it was something that absolutely caught me by surprise.
 The unexpected shock and awe of the experience was something I couldn’t explain, yet it was something real and somewhat surreal.
 I couldn’t believe it was happening and I really didn’t know how I felt about it.
 My first thought to myself was what did I do to deserve this?
 My second thought to myself was what do I do now?
 But the third thought to myself was “God is in control and He’s preparing me for the next level”.